 Post 16 educational institutions are now assessed by five distinct measures; progress, attainment, retention, English and Maths as well as destinations.
 These new accountability headline measures aim to give a full picture of how Colleges are performing, taking account of a variety of factors.

-The latest tables show that Cardinal Newman College is the best performing College in Lancashire based on A Level Point Score and for the percentage of students achieving AAB or higher in at least two facilitating subjects!
+The latest league tables show that Cardinal Newman College is the best performing College in Lancashire based on A Level Point Score and for the percentage of students achieving AAB or higher in at least two facilitating subjects!
 We are also the top performing College in the area based on Value Added, beating other local providers Runshaw and Winstanley to the top spot.
 The combination of all of these achievements just goes to show that students not only achieve high grades, leaving Cardinal Newman with a great A Level point score, but that they make fantastic progress here too.
 Value Added is arguably the most important measure as this compares the GCSE scores with A Level and BTEC scores and measures the distance travelled during a student’s time at sixth form.

 |A Level Progress – Value Added|